RuneSkovrupHansen/python-testing/README.md

 The goal is to use test fixtures while unit testing some simple units.

 The *unittest* library will be used for testing.

+### skipping/

+The goal is to use the unittest decorators to skip tests.

+The *unittest* library will be used for testing.